 History shows us that our decisions aren’t made in a vacuum, but build up from events stretching back until the dawn of time.

-Ms Williams (Teacher of History)
+Ms Williams (Head of Humanities)

 Exam Board: AQA

 8 or more GCSEs at grades 9-4 including English and Maths, as well as a minimum grade 6 in History or a Humanities subject.